micmejia/bible-dump/NKJV/Isaiah/Isa 48.md

 I, _even_ I, have spoken; Yes, I have called him, I have brought him, and his way will prosper.

 ###### 16
 "Come near to Me, hear this: I have not spoken in secret from the beginning; From the time that it was, I _was_ there.
-And now the Lord God and His Spirit [^c]Have sent Me."
+And now the Lord God and His Spirit Have sent Me."

 ###### 17
 Thus says the Lord, your Redeemer, The Holy One of Israel: "I _am_ the Lord your God, Who teaches you to profit, Who leads you by the way you should go.